 - Product details and descriptions

 Google Shopping works by pulling data from the Google Merchant Center based on your online store.
 In order to do so, you’ll need to establish a product feed.
-If you’re using Shopify you can easily create a feed by using our Effortless Marketing app.

 Many people don’t understand the importance of bidding on your own brand, especially for e-commerce, if they are already being triggered organically.
 Yet, there are many advantages in bidding on your branded terms:

 - Control your messaging.

 - Competitors may be targeting you which can cause traffic to be diverted towards them.